gfxdisp/ColorVideoVDP/README.md

 Other recognized keywords are: `2020`, `709`, `pq2020`, `hdr`, `444`, `422`.

 The colour space specification (709, 2020 etc.) is currently ignored.
-Instead, the colour space must be explicitly specified in the [display specification](#display-specification).
+Instead, the colour space must be explicitly specified in the [display specification](#display-specification) by selecting a display model from the [configuration files](pycvvdp/vvdp_data/README.md).

 Both test and reference files must be YUV; RAW files cannot be mixed with regular video files in MP4 or other containers.